JuanFranciscoGrillo/Challenge_05-Third-Party-APIs/README.md

 		I. Clone the repository to your local machine.

 		II.
-Open the project in your preferred code editor.
+Open the `index.html` file in a web browser.

 		III.
-Open the `index.html` file in a web browser.

-		IV.
 The Work Day Scheduler will now be accessible and ready to use.

 5. How to Use the Project: